raed-nimer/CI_PP1_CG/README.md

 - Hot box section image - [Freepik](https://www.freepik.com/free-photo/people-working-out-indoors-together-with-dumbbells_20287182.htm#from_view=detail_alsolike)

 ### Acknowledgements
-- A huge Thank You to my mentor Mo shami for all the advices and resources.
+- A Thank You to my mentor Mo shami for the advices and feedback.
 - The Slack Community for their support.

 #### Youtube channels that was in great help for my projcet are:

 - [webDev Campus](https://www.youtube.com/@WebDevCampus)